electionline Weekly

 Election Reform News This Week

-New York: Voting machines
+New York: Touch-screen voting machines

 All job listings must be received by 12 p.m.
 Eastern on Wednesday for publication in our Thursday newsletter.
 Job listings are free but may be edited for length.
 Whenever possible, include Internet information.
 Please email job postings to mmoretti@electionline.org